skeezicsb/PERQemu/PERQemu/Readme.txt

 2.4 PNX
 -------

-Unfortunately, we do not yet have a complete PNX 1.0 hard disk image.
-It is possible to boot from floppy, prepare the hard disk, and lay down the boot- strap (essentially a "miniroot" in Unix parlance) which is bootable.
-But the other floppies in the Bitsavers collection are missing track 0, and the rest of the PNX loading process cannot be completed at this time.
-I hope to remedy this very soon.
+We have assembled a complete PNX 1.3 hard disk image!
+It contains only the basic PNX installation; there is no additional software available to us at this time, but if anyone has a lead on PNX utilities, documentation or other goodies please get in touch!

 PNX, another unfortunately named PERQ operating system, was a very early Unix V7/System III mashup that included an in-kernel window manager - possibly one